uivlis/conditional-tokens/source/pm-js-usage.md

 // note that gnosis is NOT guaranteed to be initialized outside the callback scope here
 ```
 Create parameters:
 * `ethereum` (string|Provider) – An instance of a Web3 provider or a URL of a Web3 HTTP provider.
-If not specified, Web3 provider will be either the browser-injected Web3 (Mist/MetaMask) or an HTTP provider looking at http://localhost:8545
+If not specified, the Web3 provider will be either the browser-injected Web3 (Mist/MetaMask) or an HTTP provider looking at http://localhost:8545
 * `defaultAccount` (string) – The account to use as the default from address for ethereum transactions conducted through the Web3 instance.
-If unspecified, will be the first account found on Web3.
+If unspecified, it will be the first account found on Web3.
 See Gnosis.setWeb3Provider defaultAccount parameter for more info.
 * `ipfs` (Object) – ipfs-mini configuration object
 * * `ipfs.host` (string) – IPFS node address
 * * `ipfs.port` (Number) – IPFS protocol port